vinicius-camargo-mota/vinicius-camargo-mota/README.md

 ## About Me

-I'm a Data & Platform Engineer at **Bradesco** — one of Latin America's largest banks — where I own the Databricks platform for **10,000+ users** and lead the infrastructure-as-code strategy that cut resource provisioning from 2 weeks down to under 48 hours.
+I'm a Data & Platform Engineer at **Bradesco** — one of Latin America's largest banks — Currently managing Databricks platform operations for **10,000+ users** — I accelerated resource provisioning by **168x**, reducing lead times from 1 week to under 1 hour through a Terraform + Backstage Template framework, and maintain the self-service pipelines that the entire analyst community uses to provision data products, Delta Live Tables pipelines, and Unity Catalog assets at scale.

-I work at the intersection of **data engineering** and **platform engineering**: I build the pipelines, but I also build the platforms that make building pipelines fast, reliable, and governed at scale.

-Currently open to **remote roles** and **relocation** to Australia 🇦🇺, Canada 🇨🇦, Italy 🇮🇹, and other international opportunities.
+Currently open to **remote roles** and **relocation**

 ---